ForgeRock/exampleOAuth2Clients/iOS-AppAuth/SSO/README.md

 > The example above is based on the code from [iOS-AppAuth-Basic](/iOS-AppAuth/iOS-AppAuth-Basic) app.

-If your user has already been authenticated to AM in a non-private session using the persistent cookie set in this authentication tree, the cookie will be shared with other non-private sessions utilizing the same tree, and will allow for SSO until the cookie is expired.
-For example, you could initiate an authorization flow in another AppAuth app with the same additional parameters, or you could sign in by navigating to the AM web site in Safari, and specify the authentication tree with the `service` parameter:
+If your user has already been authenticated to AM in a non-private session using the persistent cookie set in this authentication tree, the cookie will be shared with other non-private sessions utilizing the same tree and will allow for SSO until the cookie expires.
+For example, you could initiate an authorization flow in another AppAuth app with the same additional parameters, or you could sign in by navigating to the AM web site in Safari and specify the authentication tree with the `service` parameter:

 https://default.iam.example.com/am/?service=persistent-cookie